Hewlett Foundation: History

 In 1993, with the appointment of former University of California President David P. Gardner, who succeeded Roger Heyns who retired after 15 years, the foundation's focus widened.
 The foundation expanded its funding of environmental causes, formerly restricted to California, to all over the Western United States and Canada.
 The foundation also began focusing on K-12 education reforms.
 Gardner introduced a new program supporting relations between the US and Latin America.
 Gardner served for six years.

 During Gardner's tenure, the foundation introduced the limitation of terms served as program officers with terms expiring after six years, followed by an extension of three years with board approval.
 In 2005, this term limit was extended to eight years.

+In 1997, Condoleezza Rice joined the Hewlett Foundation's board of directors.

 In January 2000, Paul Brest, the former dean of Stanford Law School, was appointed as the new president of the foundation.
 He served for 12 years.
 On January 12, 2001, Bill Hewlett, aged 87 years, died from heart failure.
 During Brest's time as president, the foundation started to focus on awarding grants for efforts curbing global warming and the expansion of the use of open educational resources.
 During this time, the foundation also relocated to Menlo Park, California.

+In 2003, previous to serving as United States Secretary of Energy, American physicist Steven Chu served on the Hewlett Foundation's board of directors.

-Larry Kramer, also a former dean of Stanford Law School, has been serving as the foundation's president since 2012.
+Larry Kramer, also a former dean of Stanford Law School, became the foundation's president in 2012.
 He introduced new initiatives addressing political polarization as well as cybersecurity.
+Kramer stepped down in December 2023.

 Stephen C. Neal, who had been serving as a board member since 2006, was appointed as and succeeded Walter Hewlett as board chair.

+Neal was succeeded as board chair in 2021 by former California Supreme Court justice Mariano-Florentino Cuéllar.

+In June 2024, Amber D. Miller, an American experimental cosmologist and former dean of the USC Dana and David Dornsife College of Letters, Arts and Sciences, became president of the Hewlett Foundation.